akshar001/chhavi/README.md

 ## 6. Contact and Support

-For questions, issues, or sharing your Chhavi projects, contact us at [support@chhavi.io](mailto:support@chhavi.io).
+For questions, issues, or sharing your Chhavi projects, contact us at [contact@vicharak.in](mailto:contact@vicharak.in).

 Thank you for joining us on this exciting Chhavi journey!

 Remember, Chhavi is not just a device; it's a key to unlock endless possibilities.

 Happy tinkering!

 Change your WIFI SSID and Password and you are good to go.